JJChiDguez/sibc/README.md

 of field operations, where a constant-time procedure refers to its running time does not depend on the input or it possibly does from randomness as CSIDH does.

-It is worthing to mention, the library is constantly extended, and sidh/sike (and initially, also some signature schemes) will be integrated into the **sibc** library.
+It is worthing to mention, the library is constantly extended, and some signature schemes will be integrated into the **sibc** library.

 The **sibc** library aims to allow isogeny-contributors for building new primitives with a constant-time nature.